Frequently Asked Questions on the ISTernship program

 - Is there compensation for ISTerns?

-All ISTerns receive a monthly scholarship payment as well as access to affordable health insurance and subsidized housing.
+All ISTerns receive a monthly scholarship payment of around 1 000 euros, as well as access to affordable health insurance and subsidized housing.

 In addition, ISTerns receive an allowance for their travel costs.